GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### naming

-Use semantic long descriptive names for variables, etc.
+Use semantic long descriptive names for variables.
+Do not use names that are already used by built-in globals or [special keywords](https://github.com/rollup/rollup/blob/master/src/utils/reservedNames.ts).

 Camel case for regular variables and file names.
 No spaces.